MarcusSalzer/gpx_draw/experiments.md

 Comparison of file formats for the activity "10022032783", average of 10 trials.

--   Note: `json` version here only contains points and a few string fields
+-   Note: `json` version here only contains points (6 dimensional) and a few string fields

 | Format     | File size | Load time | Save time |
 |------------|-----------|-----------|-----------|